-Advisers must register as a coach at lifesmarts.org and create a team on the website, and must also register their Knowledge Bowl team when registering their chapter for National Cluster Meeting.
+Advisers must register as a coach at lifesmarts.org and create a team on the website, and must also register their Knowledge Bowl team when registering their chapter for National Fall Conference.

 - Both registrations (for FCCLA National Fall Conference and online at lifesmarts.org) must be completed by the registration deadline for National Fall Conference.

 - Once the coach has registered the team at lifesmarts.org, players must register and join the team.
 We encourage players to use all the various resources to prepare for competition, including the practice quizzes and the Online Qualifying Quizzes.

 - Once the players have registered, the coach must designate one player the Team Captain.
 The Team Captain will receive all the team’s Online Tests, including the FCCLA TeamSmarts test in September and the National TeamSmarts test in March.